 Mr. Felser is responsible for the areas of law and HR.
-Additionally he is the appointed Money Laundering officer and in his role as Chairman also supervising the other members of the Board of Directors.
+In his role as Chairman he is also supervising the other members of the Board of Directors.

 The responsibilities of Mr. Aristodemou are the areas of accounting, finance and asset management.